World Bank Group

 The International Finance Corporation

 The International Finance Corporation (IFC) is the largest global development institution focused exclusively on the private sector.
-We help developing countries achieve sustainable growth by financing investment, mobilizing capital in international financial markets, and providing advisory services to businesses and governments.
+They help developing countries achieve sustainable growth by financing investment, mobilizing capital in international financial markets, and providing advisory services to businesses and governments.

 The Multilateral Investment Guarantee Agency